EsamAl-Dabagh/shot-logger/README.md

 ```
 As a videographer
 So I know what shot a particular take is refering to
-I want to be able to give a shot a description
+I want to be able to give a shot a descriptiont
 ```

 ```